waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate Action:** Deferring tasks like tool repair or documentation is a critical error.
 All maintenance and data logging must be done in the immediate turn of discovery to maintain a coherent internal state.
 - **Trust Direct Observation:** My understanding of the boulder pushing mechanic required three revisions because I failed to trust my own in-game observations over incorrect prior assumptions.
 Direct gameplay evidence is the ultimate source of truth and must always take precedence.
 - **Tool Development Status (Ongoing):**
-  - **gem_pathfinder:** Actively debugging.
-The tool is currently unable to correctly pathfind across different elevation levels using 'steps' tiles, despite multiple attempted fixes.
-It should not be trusted for multi-level maps until this core logic is resolved.
+  - **gem_pathfinder:** **CRITICALLY UNRELIABLE.** The tool is currently unable to correctly pathfind across different elevation levels using 'steps' tiles and has also demonstrated fundamental failures in avoiding basic `impassable` walls.
+It is under active debugging with extensive logging added and should not be trusted for any navigation until its core logic is resolved.

 # V. Future Development Ideas
 - **Team Composition Advisor:** An agent that analyzes my PC box and suggests optimal team compositions for specific challenges, like the Elite Four.